Password for StateWORKS runtime systems (RTDB)

 - old monitors with new RTDB guarded with password

-As there is no need to mix the old and new monitors and RTDB based applications we recommend to avoid such solutions.
+As there is no need to mix the old and new monitors and RTDB based applications we recommend avoiding such solutions.